iov-one/wallet-demo/README.md

 Please run `yarn prebuild` before committing code to ensure it is properly linted and formatted.
 (This runs `tslint` and `prettier`).

+For testing the UI components using storybook, please run `yarn storybook`.
+Storybook page will open in http://localhost:6006/ in your browser.

 ## References: